-Catherine Calderwood has been the Chief Medical Officer for Scotland since 2015.
-She is responsible for the Health Promoting Health Service initiative which aims to tackle health inequalities and improve health across the population of Scotland and is leading work to improve the health of those working in the public sector specifically NHS and civil service staff.
+Catherine Calderwood, former Chief Medical Officer for Scotland 2015-2020.
+She was responsible for the Health Promoting Health Service initiative which aimed to tackle health inequalities and improve health across the population of Scotland and lead work to improve the health of those working in the public sector specifically NHS and civil service staff.

 Catherine qualified from Cambridge and Glasgow Universities and continues to work as an obstetrician at a regular antenatal clinic at the Royal Infirmary of Edinburgh.
 As a junior doctor she worked in medical specialities in Glasgow Royal Infirmary and at the Royal Infirmary of Edinburgh before completing her specialist training in obstetrics and gynaecology and maternal medicine in SE Scotland and St Thomas’ Hospital London.